nlptechbook/RongoScript/README.md

 As you can see, the most important word in this previous utterance - from the standpoint of understanding the meaning carried in the next utterance - is apple.
 So, we don't need to pass in the entire previous utterance: a single word extracted from it is enough.
 You may womder how to identify this single word (or a group of the most important words in the utterance)?
 The short answer is with the help of syntactic dependency analysis.
 ## Demo bot in Telegram
 By this point, you might have a question: where can I see how it all works?
 To address this, we have created a @RongoScriptBot demo bot in Telegram that relies on RongoScript.
-The bot consists of the following components:
+This simple demo bot consists of the following components:
 - An interface to interact with a user via text messages in Telegram
 - A Transformer-based neural network for classifying user messages
 - A system for processing classified user messages, which generates responses